kapiziak/wLodowka/README.md

 # wLodowka

+Pełna dokumentacja w instrukcji.

-by kapiziak and kapiziak's team for HackHeroes 2019
+by kapiziak and kapiziak's team for HackHeroes &copy 2019